For every resume in existence, it seems there are 100 articles, webinars, seminars and blog posts about how to improve your resume.

 - Research the hiring managers.
 Look at their online profiles to get insight into their likes/dislikes and workstyle.
 This will help to adapt your resume, but also will help you build rapport in the interview.

 - Culture matters to employers.
-Study the culture of every company you apply to.
+Study the culture of every company to which you apply.
 If their culture is more formal and conservative, your resume should reflect that.
 If they are more playful and fun, your resume can be more casual.

 - Highlight your results.
 Wherever you can, quantify the results of your past experiences.
 For instance, did you lead 150 troops and supervise $10 million of equipment?
 List it.